 There are several different ways that ransomware can infect a device.
 One of the most popular ways to attack organisations is through the use of malicious emails.
 The email will appear entirely legitimate and contain a link or attachment that once opened will deliver ransomware on to the system.

-MetaPhish provides customers with a powerful defence against phishing attacks by training employees how to identify and respond appropriately to these threats.
+MetaPhish, our phishing simultation software, provides customers with a powerful defence against ransomware attacks attacks by training employees how to identify and respond appropriately to these threats.
 The software contains a library of smart learning experiences such as infographics, notices, and training videos and unlike other phishing solutions, the software allows the user to communicate back to the administrator.

 MetaPhish enables organisations to find out just how susceptible their company is to fraudulent phishing emails and helps identify those users that require additional training.